eaderogba/VariantCall_Nextflow/README.md

 ## Overview

 ### SARS-CoV-2 WGS Analysis using nextflow
-This project showcases a comprehensive genome analysis pipeline (written in nextflow) using various bioinformatics tool.

 This repository contains the workflow for the whole-genome sequencing (WGS) analysis of SARS-CoV-2 using a pipeline written in nextflow.
 The analysis is based on a benchmark dataset, which includes 16 samples from CDC-defined Variants of Interest/Variants of Concern (VOI/VOC) lineages.

 ### Dataset Description